-- Graduates), save that no member of a Disciplinary Committee shall sit on the Appeal Committee in connection with the same matter. - 8.1.(b) In a case of non-academic delinquency the Junior Member may request that junior members be represented upon the Appeal Committee.
-If such a request is made, the chairman of the Appeal Committee shall appoint one JCR and one MCR member to the Committee (usually the Presidents of the JCR and the MCR). - 8.2.
-Save where otherwise provided, a Junior Member who wishes to exercise any right of appeal conferred by this Bye-law shall notify the Student Conduct Officer (in cases of non-academic delinquency) or the Senior Tutor (in cases of academic delinquency) and the College Office of his decision to appeal and of his ground(s) of appeal within two days of receiving notification of the decision of the Student Conduct Officer, Junior Dean, Disciplinary Committee or Governing Body against which he is appealing. - 8.3.
-In a case of non-academic delinquency, the procedures attendant upon an appeal to the Appeal Committee shall be the same as those attendant upon a reference to a Disciplinary Committee, with the following modifications. - 8.3.(a) The Appeal Committee shall consider the note of the proceedings before the Student Conduct Officer or Junior Dean or the written reasons of the Disciplinary Committee.
-Any documents considered by the Student Conduct Officer, Junior Dean, or Disciplinary Committee shall be made available to the Appeal Committee and to the Junior Member. - 8.3.(b) The junior member shall be entitled to be assisted by one person. - 8.3.(c) The Junior Member may make oral or written representations to the Appeal Committee. - 8.3.(d) The Appeal Committee shall not ordinarily hear further evidence, unless in an exceptional case, when in their complete discretion, they decide it shall be admitted.
-In such circumstances the Appeal Committee shall ensure the Junior member has adequate time to consider the evidence and provide an opportunity for the junior member to ask questions of any further witnesses called. - 8.3.(e) The Appeal Committee shall give written reasons for its decision and shall endeavour to provide such written reasons within five full days of the completion of the appeal hearing. - 8.4.
-In a case of academic delinquency, the following procedures shall apply. - 8.4.(a) Within five days of being notified of the Junior Member's intention to appeal, the Appeal Committee shall give the Junior Member notice of its intention to meet to consider his case at a time and place stipulated, and shall provide the Junior Member with at least two days' notice of the meeting.
+- 6.1.
+The appeal should be made in the first instance to the Student Conduct Officer, setting out the ground(s) of appeal, within two days of receiving notification of the decision of the Student Conduct Officer, Domestic Bursar, Disciplinary Committee or Governing Body against which he is appealing. - 6.2.
+The Appeal Committee shall be consist of no less than three members of the Governing Body (inclusive of the Chair), save that no member of a Disciplinary Committee shall sit on the Appeal Committee in connection with the same matter. - 6.3.
+The Appeal Committee shall ordinarily be chaired by the Principal, or in his absence another College Officer appointed by him for the purpose. - 6.4.
+The procedures attendant upon an appeal to the Appeal Committee shall be the same as those attendant upon a reference to a Disciplinary Committee, with the following modifications: - 6.4.(a) The Appeal Committee shall consider the note of the proceedings before the Student Conduct Officer or Domestic Bursar or the written reasons of the Disciplinary Committee.
+Any documents considered by the Student Conduct Officer, Domestic Bursar, or Disciplinary Committee shall be made available to the Appeal Committee and to the Junior Member (except where applicable privacy laws do not permit this). - 6.4.(b) The junior member shall be entitled to be assisted by one person. - 6.4.(c) The Junior Member may make oral or written representations to the Appeal Committee. - 6.4.(d) The Appeal Committee shall not ordinarily hear further evidence, unless in an exceptional case, when in their complete discretion, they decide it shall be admitted.
+In such circumstances the Appeal Committee shall ensure the Junior Member has adequate time to consider the evidence and provide an opportunity for the Junior Member to ask questions of any further witnesses called. - 6.4.(e) The Appeal Committee shall give written reasons for its decision and shall endeavour to provide such written reasons within five full days of the completion of the appeal hearing. - 6.5.
+The Appeal Committee shall have the power to confirm, modify, or reduce any penalty imposed by the Student Conduct Officer, Domestic Bursar, Disciplinary Committee or